Complete Guide to Dendera Temple Egypt from Luxor (2026)

 Blessed by Bastet herself

 Unlike the crowded temples in Luxor, Dendera felt calm, mysterious, and incredibly well preserved.
-Walking through the dark crypt chambers, climbing up to the rooftop, and seeing the vibrant ceilings inside the Temple of Hathor made the effort completely worth it.
+Walking through the dark crypt chambers, climbing up to the rooftop, and seeing the ceilings inside the Temple of Hathor made the effort completely worth it.
 Honestly, it was the perfect way to end our Egypt trip.

 And if Egypt hasn’t completely drained your travel spirit by this point in your journey, you can even combine it with Abydos, another incredible temple complex nearby.